alexbohm/Beginning-AI/README.txt

 A simple sentance gen. (For now)

 Examples:
-title bury the branch
-title clap the sun
-slave confront the name
-quiet fax the cent
-bubble admit the rainstorm
-shape land the food
-treatment bat the car
-hot beat the pet
-goose invent the wool
-cap fold the food
-camp hope the baseball
-year kiss the aftermath
-flower fancy the crook
-summer activate the rake
-donkey hold the scarecrow
-advice hurt the oatmeal
-wren confuse the nose
-drum apologize the achieve
-cannon interfere the apparatus kiss exercise the milk
+calculator check the numberless route home assist the aberrant tank mint detect the giant afterthought week heal the staking faucet flag deserve the billowy toad addition frighten the mute cent rose bomb the woebegone eggnog kitten bind the rustic water throat assemble the trite class women balance the tan notebook gate invent the curly goldfish jail decide the sordid heat picture cross the exotic month milk exist the needy plot toothbrush correct the harsh water notebook foresee the ubiquitous spot temper expedite the wide cabbage holiday command the efficacious mother dirt float the industrious glove beginner forsake the ashamed downtown